-- (1) A student proceeding toward a first (bachelor's) degree is expected to complete at least half the credits required through courses offered by the University of Alberta (either "on" or "off" campus in Fall/Winter, Spring/Summer).
-Normally, at least half these "University of Alberta" courses will be taken as the final courses in the program.
-Credits obtained by special assessment at the University of Alberta may be included in the count of courses used to satisfy the residence requirements.
-(See §14.2.5, Credit by Special Assessment.) - (2) Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking the course.
+- Residence: Bachelor's degrees within the Faculty of Physical Education and Recreation are degree programs of ★120 of which - a. a minimum ★60 must be in courses taken at the University of Alberta; and - a minimum of ★30 must be taken while registered as a student in a degree program within the Faculty of Physical Education and Recreation - (2) Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking the course.
 If a student has a physical or medical condition that may compromise their physical participation and ability to meet requirements of the course, it is the student's responsibility to inform the instructor of the particular course in which they are enrolled.
 Students may contact the Faculty for further information on physical activity requirements and are encouraged to seek medical advice if necessary. - (3) Students should be aware that under the Alberta Protection of Persons in Care Act, they can be required to satisfy a criminal records check before being allowed to serve a period of internship/practicum placement/ work experience placement.
 Refer to §23.8.3.